gene-levitzky/solsticejs/Architecture/UserGameSession_API.md

-# GameSession Object
+# UserGameSession Object

-The Game Session object encapsulates all of the behaviors that a user can perform at a given time in the game as well as the user interface displayed to the user.
+The User Game Session object encapsulates all of the behaviors that a user can perform at a given time in the game as well as the user interface displayed to the user.

 ## var Mode {}